eflanili7881/AdobeRepackerAndInstallerScript/README.md

     - But if you want to use your legit license, it's all packages above with that extra package:
       - P6
 - CS4 and CS3 doesn't require this script.
 Payloads stored as MSI installer and no verification is present except for protected ones (?).
 If installer assets unpacked via "msiexec /a" and replacing packed assets with unpacked ones, installer will install our unpacked assets with an honor.

-## Requirements
-- On default settings, you'll need 7-Zip installed on "C:\Program Files\7-Zip".
-But you can edit install.bat to change 7-Zip's location currently.
-I may update script to detect 7-Zip's install location by reading registry.
-- Latest PowerShell for Windows XP(/x64)/Server 2003(/R2)(/x64)/Vista(/x64)/Server 2008/(/x64).
-Windows 7 and above comes with PowerShell by default.

-## Limitations
-- ZIP file must not exceed 2 GB.
-I tested this with HyperDrive installer engine and it throwed error.
-But I didn't tested this with RIBS engine.
-May it supports 2 GB+ files or not.
-Proceed with caution.
-- If original Adobe CC 2015 application is installed with original RIBS engine, use install-admin-existing.bat.
-You need to run this file as administrator for temporarily replacing OOBE folder on C:\Program Files\Common Files\Adobe.
-This folder is where the installer engine is.
-If no Adobe application was installed before, use install-fresh.bat.
-You can run this file as normal user.

 ## About MSI-based RIBS Applications
 - On very big suites that contains small files or lots of files like Master Collection when MSI packages unpacked, initialization phase takes about like 10 minutes to 1 hour or longer depending on selected suite and hardware of PC that suite is going to be installed due to count of files (i.e. ~150K files alone in LS1 language group of Master Collection CS4).